kyaiooiayk/AI-ML-Learning-Tutorials-Collection/PyTorch/README.md

 # PyTorch
-*List of templates focused on PyTorch deep learning framework*
+*List of templates focused on PyTorch deep learning framework.* This repository contatins code template aiming to exaplain how PyTorch works not how to implement a specific model!
+If you are looking for a specific tutorial on CV, NLP or others, please look one folder upstream this one.

 ## A note on the notebook rendering
 Each notebook has two versions (all python scripts are unaffected by this):